What is eWood and TonerPave?

 eWood® was first created by Close the Loop®, the resource recovery partner for the C4PA program, and began its journey by winning an episode of ABC TV's New Inventors program.
 It is a functional and sustainable material which can be used to replace timber, concrete, steel, brick, fibre glass and other virgin plastics in many applications, such as raised garden beds, sleepers and planks.

-It is made in Moama, New South Wales using recycled materials sourced from such items as toner cartridges, printers, computers, televisions and other electronic equipment.
+It is made in Moama, New South Wales by Newtecpoly using recycled materials sourced from such items as toner cartridges, printers, computers, televisions and other electronic equipment.

 eWood is made from 95% recycled materials, is 100% recyclable and 100% Australian.

 More information about eWood can be found at www.eWood.com.au.

 TonerPave® is the next generation in sustainable asphalt being made from the toner cartridges recycled through the 'Cartridges 4 Planet Ark' program.
 It was created by Close the Loop® and Downer EDI, a leading provider of engineering and infrastructure management services.

 Toner powder is separated in the recycling process, then further refined to make an additive called Modified Toner Polymer (MTP), which helps improve the performance of the asphalt, potentially leading to lower whole-of-life costs.
 Recycled toner from printer cartridges is well suited to asphalt because toner powder predominantly consists of small particles of very high-grade engineering plastics.